 Arizona Athletic Trainers' Association

-The mission of the Arizona Athletic Trainer's Association is to promote and enhance athletic training, as an allied health profession in its efforts and ability to service the overall health care needs of the athletic population in cooperation with other organizations and health care professions.
+The mission of the Arizona Athletic Trainer's Association is to promote and enhance athletic training as an allied health profession in its efforts and ability to service the overall health care needs of the athletic population in cooperation with other organizations and health care professions.

-To enhance collaboration, to build member engagement.
+To enhance collaboration and build member engagement.